kleinbottle/swanlotus/content/blogs/amnesia/amnesia.md

 ## Equality as a pervasive idea in mathematics

 At the heart of almost all mathematics is the idea of equality.
 An equation says that two things related by the $=$ sign are indeed the same.
 It was a bit like calling "Richard", "Dick" or "Rick", or some such moniker, when there was no room for confusion.
-I was hoping against hope that this fundamental  principle of equality would somehow surface from the mental depths of Doron'a brain.
+I was hoping against hope that this fundamental  principle of equality would somehow surface from the mental depths of Doron's brain.

 The day he could spontaneously display facility with the mathematical game of aliases, he would recover, and never look back again---so I felt.
 Was $3 + 2$ not an alias for $5$?
 It was a suggestion like that which got me started again with Doron when we next met.

-And he returned my serve very unexpectedly.
+And he returned my serve expertly and very unexpectedly.
 He said, "$R$ is on the straight line $QSR$ and it is also on the unit circle.
 If we find out where the straight line and circle meet, we will get descriptions of $R$ that are aliases.
 Will that not do?"

 I heartily congratulated Doron, when he said this, little knowing how to hide my emotional exhilaration at his progress.
 He was indeed coming out of the dungeon of mathematical amnesia, and I knew intuitively that he would bask thereafter in the sunshine of newfound old mathematical knowledge.